 The second attempt – Boots own brand for nits

 Again this appealed as it said it worked in 15 minutes.
 It also had the advantage of being cheaper than the well-known brands.
-This [Boots Pharmaceuticals Head Lice Solution] too was very greasy and was tough to get through the whole hair.
+Boots Pharmaceuticals Head Lice Solution was also very greasy and was tough to get through the whole hair.
 We had to shampoo and rinse their hair twice as it remained greasy.
 We then combed through their damp hair thoroughly to remove the lice and nits (eggs).
 Lots came out.

 A few days later they were itching once again.